evanreidsmith7/OS-Class/Project1/README.md

 ## The Runs

 Vary the average arrival rate λ from 1 to 30 processes per second.
 For each λ value, plot the specified metrics.
-It is recommended to automate these experiments with a batch file for easier result analysis.

-## Submission Details

-Submit through Canvas, including your code, compilation and execution instructions, and a report with results and their interpretation.
-Your program should run on the CS Linux servers via the command line.
-Indicate clearly how to compile and run your simulator.

-**Grading:**

-- 30%: Correct design and data structures
-- 60%: Accurate results
-- 10%: Documentation